 The sugary goodness of the apple intensifies when you dehydrate it making apple chips divine.
 They’re also very simple to make.

 There are a lot of sizes and several shapes of dehydrator but I use the Excalibur brand with several square trays to fill.
-The guy who invented the space shuttle is cool, I’m sure, but whoever invented The Excalibur should be knighted.
+The guy who invented the space shuttle is cool, I’m sure.
+But, whoever invented The Excalibur should be knighted.
 I love this machine!

-Steps to Make Dried Apple Chips:
+Prepare Apples to Make Dried Apple Chips:

 - Invite the kids or grandkids to come do this with you.